WSTR (FM)

-WSTR (94.1 FM, "Star 94") is a radio station licensed to Smyrna, Georgia, and serving the Atlanta metropolitan area.
-Owned by Audacy, Inc., it broadcasts a rhythmic adult contemporary format.
-Its studios are located at Colony Square in Midtown Atlanta, while the station transmitter resides in Atlanta's Reynoldstown neighborhood.
+WSTR (94.1 FM, "Star 94") is a radio station licensed to serve Smyrna, Georgia, owned by Audacy, Inc. It broadcasts a hot adult contemporary format, switching to Christmas music between Thanksgiving and Christmas Day.
+WSTR's studios are located at Colony Square in Midtown Atlanta, while its transmitter is located in Atlanta's Reynoldstown neighborhood.

 History

 Early years

 The station signed on as WDJK on January 1, 1964, founded by WSMA (1550 AM) owner Mitchell Melof; WDJK operated as a simulcast of WSMA.

 Jupiter Broadcasting of Georgia, then the owner of WQXI (790 AM), purchased WDJK in January 1965, with Kent Burkhart serving as vice president and general manager.
 WDJK's call sign was changed to WKXI and a beautiful music format was installed, with studios at 2970 Peachtree Road NW in Atlanta.
 The Pacific and Southern Company, forerunners to the modern-day Gannett and Tegna Inc., purchased WQXI and WKXI in November 1967.